-We are every-day citizens from churches, synagogues, nonprofits, small businesses, neighborhood groups, schools, unions, and other voluntary/civic associations.
+We are every-day citizens from member churches, synagogues, nonprofits, small businesses, neighborhood groups, schools, unions, and other voluntary/civic associations.
 We intentionally work across lines of religious beliefs, political philosophies, ethnicities and economic levels that divide our communities.

 Our strength is in our broad-based, relational commitment to take action on issues that impact our families at the local and regional levels.
 PCI will take strong stands on issues affecting families and communities, but remains politically non-partisan.

-Pima County Interfaith represents the great cultural, economic, and religious variety in Pima County
+Pima County Interfaith represents the great cultural, economic, and religious variety in Pima County.

 What do we do?